zentrocdot/sd-webui-aspect_ratios-dd/README.md

 # Development and Test Environment

-The <i>Extension</i> was devolped and tested on a machine with a Debian based Linux distribution istalled using the web UI AUTOMATIC111 with following specification:
+<p align="justify">The <i>Extension</i> was devolped and tested on a machine with a Debian based Linux distribution istalled using the web UI AUTOMATIC111 with following specification:</p>

 * API: v1.10.0
 * Python: 3.10.14